 They are made up of:

-- Infrastructure Charge (previously Water Access Charge) that appears on your rate notices issued in March and September and;
+- Infrastructure Charge (previously Water Access Charge) that appears on your rates notices issued in March and September and;

 - A Consumption Charge that is provided on separate water notices issued six-monthly and is based on the amount of water you use.

-Differential pricing for Dysart, Glenden, and Middlemount reflects that Council does not own the raw water infrastructure in these communities or pay for the raw water from a third party.
+Differential pricing for Dysart, Glenden, and Middlemount reflects that fact that Council does not own the raw water infrastructure in these communities or pay for the raw water from a third party.

 Council levies the infrastructure charge as part of the bi-annual rates notice.
 This charge covers the cost of owning, operating, maintaining and managing the water supply facilities and network in eight communities across Isaac.

 A consumption charge is where you pay for the water you use.
-Meters will be read half-yearly and consumption charges will be charged on the water notice issued based on billing periods ending December and June each financial year.
+Meters are read half-yearly and consumption charges are charged on the water notice issued based on billing periods ending in December and June each financial year.

 Ratepayers can sign up to MiWater.
 This is a handy tool that provides water consumption information.
 Email and SMS alerts can be set so ratepayers are notified of water leaks and high consumption within days of occurrence.